 It is in this vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons.

-There can be no dispute that Syria uses burnt chemical weapons, violated Applications under the chemical weapons convention and ignored the urging of the UN security council.
+There can be no dispute that Syria used banned chemical weapons, violated its obligations under the Chemical Weapons Convention, and ignored the urging of the UN Security Council.

 As a result, the refugee crisis continues to deepen, and the region continues to destabilize, threatening the United States and its allies.